- Risk management is essential to any business, from financial institutions to shipping companies and everything in between.

 - Data formats: While moving between different collection points, data is stored in various formats and tables, making cross-referencing and amalgamation slower and more complex.

-- Data access: It is not necessary, wise, or even legal to allow open access to your data, even internally.
+- Data access: It is not necessary, wise, or even legal to allow open access to all your data, even internally.
 It multiplies the chances of data breaches and can cause information overload for other functions.

 - Data compliance: Strict data protection regulations, such as the GDPR in Europe and CCPA in California, necessitate careful observance of data privacy best practices.
+Apart from an obligation to deploy strict security measures to protect the data from breaches and leakage, there are also requirements to track and implement usage in terms of permissions received from each user.

 Improving data’s impact on real-time risk decisions